District 7 School Nurses

-Dental exams are required for kindergarten, 2nd grade, and 6th grade students.
+Dental exams are required for kindergarten, 2nd grade, 6th grade, and 9th grade students.
 The exams are due no later than May 15 of the current school year.
 The dental exam must be completed no earlier than 18 months prior to the May 15 deadline of the current school year.

 The State of Illinois sets forth requirements for its students attending Illinois Schools regarding physicals and immunizations.
 These requirements are detailed in the Illinois School Code.
 If you have any questions, please call the nurse at your child’s school.

 Students entering kindergarten (or 1st grade if the child did not attend kindergarten), 6th, and 9th grades are required by state law to have a physical no later than October 1 of the current school year.
 The physical must be completed within one year prior to entering kindergarten, 6th, and 9th grades.
 The health examination must be completed on the State of Illinois Certificate of Child Health Examination form.